fluxcd/kustomize-controller/docs/api/kustomize.md

 <td>
 <em>(Optional)</em>
 <p>The interval at which to retry a previously failed reconciliation.
-When not specified, it defaults to the Interval value.</p>
+When not specified, the controller uses the KustomizationSpec.Interval value to retry failures.</p>
 </td>
 </tr>
 <tr>